Jury selection on pause for ex-cop charged in Floyd’s death

 Unlike typical jury selection proceedings, potential jurors will be questioned individually rather than in a group.
 The judge, defense attorney and prosecutors will all get to ask questions.
 The defense can object to up to 15 potential jurors without giving a reason; prosecutors can block up to nine without providing a reason.
 Either side can object to these peremptory challenges if they believe the sole reason for disqualifying a juror is race or gender.

 Both sides can also argue to dismiss an unlimited number of jurors “for cause,” meaning they must provide a reason why they believe that juror shouldn’t serve.
-Those situations can get into “some tortured questioning,” Brandt said.
-It’s up to the judge to decide whether a juror stays or goes.
+Those situations can get into some detailed machinations, Brandt said, and it’s up to the judge to decide whether a juror stays or goes.

-He said that even if a juror says they have had a negative interaction with the police or hold negative views about Black Lives Matter, the key will be trying to find out whether they can put those past experiences or opinions aside and be fair.
+He said that even if a juror says they have had a negative interaction with the police, or a negative opinion about Black Lives Matter, the key will be trying to find out whether they can put those past experiences or opinions aside and be fair.

 “We all walk into these with biases.
 The question is, can you put those biases aside and be fair in this case,” he said.